 Emotional labour represents a specifically gendered type of unpaid work: the ‘work of caring’ historically deemed as women’s work.
 From smiling to childrearing, cooking dinner to apologising, we’ve been taught by socially structured household roles that women are natural caregivers.

-Join artist and activist Liv Wynter for a workshop on sharing tools to discuss emotional labour and organise direct action to challenge the expectations of women to carry out this work.
-Explore what it means to be a femme on strike, and why we should be striking everyday.
-With an emphasis on radical organising, art and social critique, the message is clear: the revolution begins with you!
-Are you ready?
+Artist and activist Liv Wynter led a workshop, equipping attendees with effective tools to challenge the expectations of women and organise direct action.
+Discussions centered on what it means to be a femme on strike, and why we should be striking everyday.

 Liv Wynter has become a notable voice in the political art scene and was Artist in Residence at Tate Britain and Tate Modern, until they resigned in protest of the invisible inequalities of the institution.
 Liv was recently in residence at Wysing Arts Centre, and performs in punk band Militant Girlfriend.